Epidemiology of periodontal diseases: Prevalence of periodontal diseases in adults

 Bourgeois 2007 found that the prevalence of deep pockets (> 5mm) is low (10.21%) in a cross-sectional study.

 Baelum 1996 recalculated their previous data from Kenyan and Chinese populations to conform to the methods of examination and data presentation utilized in six other surveys.
 They did not find that the data supported the traditional generalization that prevalence and severity of periodontitis is markedly increased in African and Asian populations.

+Eke et al. provided an update of prevalence of periodontitis from their 2015 report summarizing data from the National Health and Nutrition Examination Survey (NHANES) 2009 to 2012.
+Report showed that 46% (64.7 million people) of the US adult population had periodontitis.
+Prevalence was highest in Hispanics (63.5%) and non-Hispanic blacks (59.1%), followed by non-Hispanic Asian Americans (50.0%) and non-Hispanic whites (40.8%).

 Incidence of periodontitis

 Like measurements of prevalence of periodontitis, the measurement of incidence will vary depending upon the case definition of the disease.
 Often “incidence” refers to new sites that meet the definition of periodontitis, even if they occur within a person that already has other diseased sites.

 Beck 1997 found that past disease predicted subsequent CAL, although not usually at the same site.
 Also, persons with greater attachment loss at baseline were more likely to lose teeth over the next 5 years.

 Beck 1997 – looked at incidence density such that the numerator was attachment loss greater or equal to 3mm while the denominator was the time at risk for each site.
 The incident density for all subjects was 0.0017 per site per month.
 In other words, if 1000 sites were followed for one month, 1.7 sites would lose 3mm or greater attachment.
 In one year, 20.6 sites would be expected to show this degree of loss.